megaease/easeagent/doc/criteria-for-configuring-priorities.md

 * get access metric enabled -> (true && false) -> false;
 * get httpServlet tracing enabled -> global.tracing.enabled = true

->  When value is boolean, its meaning is a switch.
-We want it to be like a light switch: there's a master switch, and then there are switches that control individual bulbs

 ### Value isn't a boolean standard

 Prefer configurations with small coverage.